gaultier/blog/sha.md

 I really am a SIMD beginner but I found a few interesting nuggets of wisdom here:

 - Just like the SIMD-less implementation, the loops are unrolled
-- [[TODO: Check]] Going from big-endian to little-endian was originally done 4 `uint16_t` at a time in this version with the intrisics `_mm_shufflehi_epi16` and `_mm_shufflelo_epi16`.
-However, the underlying instruction (`PSHUFB`) evolved to do that on 4 `uint32_t` later on with the intrisic `__builtin_ia32_pshufhw`, as Intel mentions on their page:
-  > There are a few other improvements worth mentioning.
-The use of SSSE3 instruction PSHUFB allows efficient conversion between big- and little-endian data formats for rounds 1 to 16, where values of W[i] are read from the message data, 4 values are converted by a single PSHUFB instruction.

-  So due to its age, this code does some things suboptimally since they were added to later versions of SSE.
-- The way this shuffle works is by providing a bit mask that indicates which bits to copy from the source to the destination, and where to place them:
+- Going from little-endian to big-endian (or back) is done with a SIMD shuffle.
+The way it works is by providing a bit mask that indicates which bits to copy from the source to the destination, and where to place them:
     ```c
       // `0x1b` == `0b0001_1011`.
       // Will result in: